chrismacp/chrismacp.github.io/_posts/2019-01-13-configuring-vpn-mtu.md

 ## Working out the MTU

-As described above we will perform a 'Path MTU Discovery' manually (For more details on the technique check out [RFC1191 - IPv4][3], [RFC1981 - IPv6][4]).
+As described above we will perform a 'Path MTU Discovery' manually (for more details on the technique check out [RFC1191 - IPv4][3], [RFC1981 - IPv6][4]).
 To do this we will use ping to send some packets out with the DF (Don't Fragment) option set and a fixed packet size.
 We will start from the Ethernet v2 standard (1500) from the table above as this should cover all ISPs, and reduce the packet size by 10 until we get a successful response.

-Here is the command we will use (on MacOS - check your distro for how to set the DF option):
+Here is the command we will use (I'm using MacOS here - check your distro for how to set the DF option):
 ```
 $ ping -D -v -s 1500 -c 1 google.com

 ```

-Here is how our process looked:
+Here is how our discovery went:
 ```
 ⇨ ping -D -v -s 1500 -c 1 google.com
 PING google.com (216.58.210.46): 1500 data bytes